manuGil/GEDSys/interpreter/README.md

 # GEDL Interpreter

 A Python package responsible for interpreting event definitions (source code provided by MPS), and generating API call to the FROST-Server and Siddhi CEP.
-APIs of the FROST-Server and Siddhi CEP are registered in this component for streaming observations from FROST-Server to Siddhi CEP based on data requirements defined by event definitions.
+APIs of the FROST-Server and Siddhi CEP are registered to this component for streaming observations from FROST-Server to Siddhi CEP.

 ## Installation